BackOverview: The Placements tool - for organising work experience

 Teachers can add a logbook even after a placement has started - the system will automatically create logbooks for each week between the start and end dates.

-- Advanced view of the Manage page
+- How to see logbook progress for multiple students at a time using the Advanced view of the Manage page

 From these sorting options, teachers can send students and employers one-click nudge emails if there are weeks where they’re missing a student record / an employer confirmation.
 There are also two filters for logbooks within the ‘Placement Forms’ filter menu.